-For the human evaluation score, we sampled $100$ responses and used a method similar to \emph{quality control} method in Section~\ref{subsec:quality-control} (here we consider the \emph{Simple} responses as \emph{Informative}), and report the percentage of \emph{informative} responses from trained models.
+For the human evaluation score of the machine generated responses, we sample $100$ responses and use a method similar to \emph{quality control} method in Section~\ref{subsec:quality-control} (here we consider the \emph{Truism} responses as \emph{Informative}), and report the percentage of \emph{informative} responses from tuned models.